PeakIndicators/Getting-Started-On-Azure-ML/Work-With-Data-in-Azure-ML-Datasets.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/dataset4.PNG)

      * If you leave unchecked the option **Skip Data Validation** then studio will not validate the data path or try to access the data for preview and schema.

      * For Tabular datasets, you can specify a 'timeseries' trait to enable time related operations on your dataset.
 Learn how to [add the timeseries trait to your dataset](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-monitor-datasets#studio-dataset).

 6. Select **Next** to populate the **Settings and preview** and **Schema** forms; they are intelligently populated based on file type and you can further configure your dataset prior to creation on these forms.

+**Settings and preview**
 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/dataset5.PNG)

+**Schema**
 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/dataset6.PNG)

 7. Select **Next** to review the **Confirm details** form.
 Check your selections and create an optional data profile for your dataset.
 Learn more about [data profiling](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-connect-data-ui#profile).